top of page

 One-percent wannabees

-believed end justified means
+believing end justified means

-...or at least have more time alone to cope with his terminal illness, feeling put out for having to deal with a demanding paying public but suffering it as the price to pay for having ready access to the purifying waters that could, if not reverse, at least postpone catastrophic liver failure.
+...or at least have more time alone to cope with his terminal illness, feeling put out for having to deal with a demanding paying public but semi-resigned to suffering it as the price to pay for having ready access to the purifying waters that could, if not reverse, at least postpone a catastrophic liver failure.

 Living sacrifice?